FStarLang/PoP-in-FStar/book/part1/part1_inductives.rst

    :start-after: //SNIPPET_START: assert
    :end-before: //SNIPPET_END: assert

-To write functions that case analyze these new types, one uses the ``match`` construct.
+To write functions that can analyze these new types, one uses the ``match`` construct.
 The syntax of ``match`` in F* is very similar to OCaml or F#.
 We'll assume that you're familiar with its basics.
 As we go, we'll learn about more advanced ways to use ``match``.